 Yes, this is a tough one!
 The digital era has everyone glued to their phones, not just kids.
 Keep a rule to eat a meal as a family at home, without any cellular distractions.
 If you are a guest or go out to a restaurant, explain to them how rude it is to be on your phone while others are making conversation.
-Also, communicate with children on the table too.
-Keep adult-talk for later, and not just about school, keep it fun and engaging, so the ‘no-phone’ rule becomes more comfortable to do.
+Also, communicate with children at the table too.
+Keep adult-talk for later, and not just about school, keep it fun and engaging, so the no-phone rule becomes more comfortable to do.

 8. No Leaving The Table When Someone Is Eating

-Once they are done with their food, they shouldn’t be allowed to just run-off to their rooms or video games.
+Once they are done with their food, they shouldn’t be allowed to just run off to their rooms or video games.
 They are required to be considerate to older people or people who eat slowly.
 When leaving the table temporarily, saying ‘excuse me’ is polite.

 9. Taking Food Only As Much As We Can Eat

 In times where parts of the world are fighting a food crisis, let’s teach our kids to be more thoughtful and avoid wasting food.
 Take small servings; you can always take more helpings.